{\gamma}-Ray and ultra-high energy neutrino background suppression due to solar radiation: Annihilation processes

-We may also integrate the optical depth along the line-of-sight to obtain the dependence of the attenuation and the angle $\Theta$, where $\Theta=0$ is in the direction pointing directly towards the Sun from Earth (where the $\gamma$-ray background would be collinear with sunlight) and $\Theta=\pm \pi$ is pointing directly away from the Sun (where $\gamma$-rays would annihilate head on with sunlight).
-Note that $\theta$ is the scattering angle between incident photons, but $\Theta$ is the elongation angle at which observations from Earth would be performed.
-We may now plot the resulting optical depth due to the annihilation process as shown in Fig.~\ref{fig:gammarayopticaldepth} as a function of $E_\gamma$ for a fixed angle of $\theta=\pm \pi$ (head-on collision) as well as the optical depth as a function of elongation angle relative to the Sun $\Theta$ for three representative energies $E_\gamma=[0.5,1,10]$ TeV.
 For observational purposes, (i) lower $E_\gamma$ values and (ii) larger angles of $|\Theta|$ (pointing away from the Sun) are more relevant since the (i) flux uncertainties associated with $\gamma$-rays in this regime are lower and (ii) TeV photons from the solar corona at small $\Theta$ would be a very large background, potentially obscuring the observation of $\gamma$-ray attenuation.
 For this reason, we will conservatively focus our discussion on attenuation for $E_\gamma$ around a TeV at $\Theta=\pm \pi$.
 We also note that at small $|\Theta|$, there will be a large component of $\gamma$-rays resulting from a spatially extended component of the solar emission due to the inverse Compton scattering of CR electrons off solar photons \cite{Fermi-LAT:2011nwz}, this would make small effects like the one considered here difficult to resolve.
 However, it should also be noted that such a contribution is focused within a few degrees of the Sun and becomes insignifcant for elongation angles $|\Theta|\gtrsim 20^\circ$ \cite{Fermi-LAT:2011nwz}.
 We show the optical depth at the solar surface and at Earth (for $\Theta=\pm \pi$) in cyan and blue in the upper panel of Fig.~\ref{fig:gammarayopticaldepth} respectively.
-The maximal optical depth is around the threshold energy for the respective scattering angle.
+The maximal optical depth is for incident $\gamma$-ray energies around a TeV.
 In the first case, the $\gamma$-ray photons must traverse through the sunlight till the surface of the Sun and in the second, the $\gamma$-ray must travel through a much lower number density of solar photons from beyond the Earth and Sun towards the Earth's surface.
-Unsurprisingly, of the two scenarios shown, the optical depth is maximised at the solar surface at around $\tau_\gamma=1.1\%$ since the $\gamma$-rays interact with a much larger number density of photons in this region.
-At Earth, the optical depth is around $\tau_\gamma=5.1\times10^{-3}\%$ for $E_\gamma=0.5$ TeV at angles of $\Theta=\pm \pi$ as shown in the bottom panel of Fig.~\ref{fig:gammarayopticaldepth}.
-In Ref.~\cite{Loeb:2022pdm}, the optical depth is estimated at 7\% at the solar surface and $3.3\times 10^{-2}\%$ at the Earth.
+Unsurprisingly, of the two scenarios shown, the optical depth is maximised at the solar surface at around $\tau_\gamma\simeq10^{-2}$ since the $\gamma$-rays interact with a much larger number density of surface photons emitted from the Sun.
+At Earth, the optical depth is around $\tau_\gamma=9\times10^{-5}$ for $E_\gamma=0.5$ TeV at angles of $\Theta=\pm \pi$ as shown in the top panel of Fig.~\ref{fig:gammarayopticaldepth}.
+In Ref.~\cite{Loeb:2022pdm}, the optical depth is estimated at $0.07$ at the solar surface and $3.3\times 10^{-4}$ at the Earth.
 In both cases, the estimate is noticeably different than what we obtain here.
 This is unsurprising since the energy distribution and radial dependence of the solar photons was not included or integrated over like here.
-We note that at elongation angles more focused around the Sun such as $\Theta=\pm \pi/4$, the optical depth os observed from Earth is unsurprisingly larger, by around a factor of 2 (relative to $\Theta=\pm \pi$) at $12\times10^{-3} \%$ for $E_\gamma=0.5$ TeV.
-This is due to the larger density of solar photons the EBL $\gamma$-rays can interact with while travelling to Earth.
-However, as mentioned earlier, we will focus on the minimal optical depth at $\Theta=\pm \pi$ to be conservative in the remaining discussion.
-We also note that the $\gamma$-rays at 1 TeV have a very slightly larger optical depth than at 0.5 TeV for smaller elongation angles because of the threshold energy requirements set by the incident $\gamma$-ray energy and shape of the thermal spectrum of the Sun.
-For incident 10 TeV $\gamma$-rays, the attenuation is appreciably lower because as mentioned above, the maximal optical depth occurs around the threshold energy, and the number density of solar photons that satisfy the threshold energy corresponding to an incident $\gamma$-ray of 10 TeV is much lower (lying in the low energy tail of the thermal spectrum rather than around the peak).
-The attenuation is the same for positive and negative $\Theta$ simply due to spherical symmetry of the process as observed at Earth.